-The components of laminate flooring and the components of engineered flooring are similar in a number of ways.
-Laminate flooring and engineered wood flooring are also appear much alike to the untrained eye but are not the same product.
+The components of laminate and engineered flooring are similar in a number of ways.
+Laminate flooring and engineered wood flooring also appear much alike to the untrained eye but are not the same product.
 In this article we discuss the components of laminate flooring.

 Components of Laminate Flooring the Anatomy

 The top layer is hard wearing thin film like layer which is specifically designed to resist

 many forms of abrasion.
 It is typically made up of several coats of melamine with aluminum oxide giving it a durable and water resistant surface.

 The next layer from the top that gives the floor its appearance is a digital print layer.
 The design can range from that of a wood grain to the appearance of cork, stone, ceramic or whatever design the manufacturer chooses to print.

 The thicker central layer is the core material.
 It is typically made with particle board, high-density fiberboard (HDF), or medium-density fiberboard (MDF).
 HDF is a step up from MDF and is much harder.
 The core is the structural element supporting the weight and stresses of foot traffic.